MobinZadkamali/Intent-Detection-and-Slot-Filling-for-Persian-Crosslingual-Training-for-Low-resource-Languages/README.md

 ## Data Parsing:

+Run the following command to parse and read the dataset:

     python data_parsing.py

-Run this command to parse and read the dataset.

 ## Training:

+Execute the following command to train the model using the defined hyperparameters:

     python training_script.py

-Execute this command to train the model using the defined hyper-parameters.

 ## Evaluation:

+Use the following command to evaluate the trained model:

     python using_script.py

-Use this command to evaluate the trained model.

 ## Hyper-parameters

-You can define hyper-parameters in training_script.py.
+You can define hyper-parameters in **'training_script.py'**.